CE FAQs: Continuing education providers

 Review this program number breakdown PDF showing the various components of the number.

-Yes, regardless of the technology, if the instructor and participants have face-to-face interaction throughout the program, we will consider that in-person.
+Yes, regardless of the technology, if the instructor and participants have face-to-face interaction ensuring attendance and presence throughout the program, we will consider that in-person.
+Attendance records must be maintained and archived for 4 years.

 Generally, no. A program that covers state tax law issues or any non-federal tax content will not qualify for IRS continuing education credit unless at least 80% of the program material consists of federal tax laws and 20% state tax laws or other non-federal tax content.
 Programs approved by state licensing bodies must meet these criteria to qualify for IRS continuing education credit.
 The same would hold true if the one hour of state tax is part of a larger seminar – it must meet the "stand alone" test and consist of 80% federal tax comparison in that one hour and then the other 20% can be specific state tax law.
 NOTE: For COVID-19 topics, see FAQ #28.